 - Not realizing that the Dark Lord of the Sith has been sitting right under their noses for decades until he personally reveals it to one of them.

-- Not Wearing Tights: The Jedi Order is filled with sword fighting people with superpowers from a variety of worlds that can control the fabric of reality to see the future, move objects with their minds, and perform incredible feats of acrobatics, but Jedi are treated more like knights, monks, and generals than superheroes.
+- Not Wearing Tights: The Jedi Order is filled with laser sword-fighting people with superpowers from a variety of worlds that can control the fabric of reality to see the future, move objects with their minds, and perform incredible feats of acrobatics, but Jedi are treated more like knights, monks, and generals than superheroes.

 - One-Man Army: A single Jedi is all it takes to wipe out legions of Separatist droids.